obsidian-level-maker/Obsidian/README.txt

-  In the Adjustments panel you can control the size of the created levels, as well as how much health, ammunition and how many monsters and traps are added.
+  In the Adjustments panel you can control the size of the created levels, as well as how much health, ammunition and how many monsters and puzzles are added.
 OBLIGE also implements the various skill levels for each map (e.g. Hurt-me-Plenty vs Ultra-Violence).

   After you've chosen the desired settings, press the "Build..."